pivotal/docs-tas-adapter/install-prerequisites.md

 * [Kubernetes Metrics Server](https://github.com/kubernetes-sigs/metrics-server/) v0.4.0 or later for app instance resource metrics.
   > **Note:** Many Kubernetes distributions automatically come with the Metrics Server installed.
 If the API resources in your target cluster include the `PodMetrics` Kind in the `metrics.k8s.io` API group, the Metrics Server is already present.

-After you installed these prerequisites, proceed to [Installing Application Service Adapter](install.md).
+After you installed these prerequisites, proceed to [Install Application Service Adapter](install.md).